cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html)

-Keypair is used to create an account with a public key and secret key within Solana.
+The keypair is used to create an account with a public key and secret key within Solana.
 You can either generate, generate from a seed, or create from a secret key.

 #### Example Usage